nxck2005/fast-median-filtering/README.md

 ## Build from Source

-The main benchmark executable is located in `src/main` and can be built using CMake.
+The main benchmark and kernel source code is located in `src/main` and can be built using CMake.

 ### Dependencies